Skip to main content

 Made in America (Orange, California)

+There's an obvious increase in price for domestic manufacturing.
+American-made will always be more expensive, there's no getting around that.
 What's driving the difference in those prices?
-We have a full article explaining major cost factors in a light fixture you can read here, but here's the short version:
+We have a full article explaining major cost factors in a light fixture and how those factors affect the life of the lights that you can read here.
+In the meantime, here's the short version:

 Overseas Manufacturing